descarteslabs/descarteslabs-python/README.md

   that of `data_range` and `display_range`.
 It has now been made consistent, which means it will either not be set, or will contain a 2-tuple of float values.
 It is no longer possible to explicitly set it to `None`.

+### REST Clients

+- All the REST client types, such as `Metadata` and `Raster`, now support `get_default_client()` and `set_default_client()` instances.
+This functionality was previously limited to the Catalog V2 `CatalogClient`.
+Whenever such a client is required, the client libraries use `get_default_client()` rather than using the default constructor.
+This makes it easy to comprehensively redirect the library to use a specially configured client when necessary.

 ## [1.11.0] - 2022-07-20

 ### Installation